 Kosovo was the pilot program for CMBM’s innovative use of mind-body medicine with population-wide healing.
-Over five years beginning in 1998, with support from the British Department for International Development, foundations and generous individual donors, our international faculty trained more than 600 Kosovar clinicians and educators.
-CMBM’s model became one of the pillars of Kosovo’s post-war nationwide community mental health system, where it is now available to the entire population of two million people.
+Starting in 1998 with the support of the British Department for International Development, generous individual donors and various foundations, our international faculty trained more than 600 Kosovar clinicians and educators over five years.
+CMBM’s model became one of the pillars of Kosovo’s post-war, nationwide community mental health system, where it is now available to the entire population of two million people.

 The war murdered some of my classmates and it made me feel awful, have nightmares.
 I hardly could eat anything.
-[After learning mind-body skills] now I feel much better, and keep practicing the skills at home.Albulena Berisha (age 14)
+[After learning mind-body skills] now I feel much better, and keep practicing the skills at home.

 Our Published Research

-This study demonstrates that CMBM’s groundbreaking model can be used to produce highly significant and lasting changes in levels of posttraumatic stress symptoms in highly traumatized children.
+This study demonstrates that CMBM’s groundbreaking model can be used to produce highly significant and lasting changes in levels of post-traumatic stress symptoms in highly traumatized children.